nishamuktewar/techtree/shioulin/mobileauthentication.md

 We think the most useful next step would be the release of large, public datasets.
 Current datasets are small and proprietary, which makes progress slow and difficult to measure.
-And it's time to start thinking about performance not just in terms of accuracy but computational expense.
-If you thought your phone's battery drained quickly, wait until you've got a neural network running in the background all the time.
+And it's time to start thinking about performance not just in terms of accuracy but also computational expense.
+If you think your phone's battery drains quickly today, wait until you've got a neural network running in the background all the time!
 Finally — and perhaps most interestingly — the trade off between usability and security needs to be better understood from a product and user point of view.

+NOTE FROM KH: Where would those data sets come from?
+Device companies?
+Do you think people will be slow to adopt IAM systems because they do not want biometric monitoring?
+Should companies be obliged to educate users?
+Can you mention one or two security techniques (maybe functional encryption) that will be helpful in solving the balance?